Oh man look out here comes

 It's time for your Imperially-mandated education about a commander ability, bullet-points style!

-- Remember that ships cannot have more command tokens than their Command value and that you cannot have duplicates of the same token.
-When you temporarily have more tokens than a ship can hold, you need to choose which token(s) get discarded to make room.
+- Remember that ships can't have more command tokens than their Command value and that you can't have duplicates of the same token.
+When you temporarily have more tokens than a ship can hold, you need to immediately choose which token(s) get discarded to make room.

-Secondly, his ability is a bit tricky to use.
+With a long-overdue points cut in 1.5, Grand Moff Tarkin is a very affordable 28 points and definitely deserves a second look from Imperial players who had long sidelined him due to being 38 points in 1.0.
+You do need to make some considerations about getting optimal use from his ability, though.
 Think of it this way: there's a rainstorm and you're trying to collect as much drinking water as possible.
 Is it better to use a few deep buckets or numerous shallow buckets?
 Maybe a mix of each?
 The correct answer depends a lot on how frequently those buckets can be emptied.
 Moving back to Armada and away from bucket-land, you run a real risk with Tarkin of providing tokens to ships that have no use for them or are already full up on tokens.
-Given how expensive Tarkin is, this is obviously a Bad Thing.
 Furthermore, your fleet needs to generally want the kinds of tokens Tarkin is dispensing all on the same turn - they can either keep them to use later (if they're a higher-Command ship) or use them immediately.
-Giving out concentrate fire tokens to Raiders at long range from the enemy is not a great use of Tarkin's ability, for example.
+Giving out useless concentrate fire tokens to Raiders at long range from the enemy is not a great use of Tarkin's ability, for example.

-Spamming engineering?
+- Spamming repair?
 Why not use Motti or Tagge for their increased durability/defense token returning?

 - Ships that are capable of meaningfully spending just about any kind of command token.
 For example, ships with red dice can usually spend concentrate fire tokens while attacking from long-range, even if it's just a throwaway attack.
 Including upgrades like Boosted Comms or Relay squadrons can allow ships with squadron tokens to spend those during their activation even if commanding squadrons isn't their usual use.